-This Amendment No. 1 on Form 10-K/A (this "Form 10-K/A") to the registrant's Annual Report on Form 10-K for the fiscal year ended December 31, 2012, initially filed with the Securities and Exchange Commission on March 1, 2013 (the "Original Filing"), is being filed to provide certain information that was omitted from the Original Filing, including (x) the audited consolidated statements of operations, of comprehensive income (loss), of stockholders' equity, and of cash flows for the seven months in the period ended December 31, 2010 and the year ended May 31, 2010, and the financial statement schedule for the seven months in the period ended December 31, 2010 and for the year ended May 31, 2010 (collectively, the "Subject Financial Statements"), which were unaudited in the Original Filing, and (y) the report of PricewaterhouseCoopers LLP ("PwC") in respect of the Subject Financial Statements.
-In addition, this Form 10-K/A includes consents of Ernst & Young LLP and PwC as exhibits, and includes certain updates relating to the registrant's recently announced acquisition of dbMotion, Ltd.
+This Annual Report on Form 10-K for the fiscal year ended December 31, 2012 (the "10-K") is not complete due to a change in 2012 of the registrant's business segments, which requires the recasting of segment information for all periods presented.
+Additional time is necessary to complete the requisite procedures for the seven months in the period ended December 31, 2010 and the year ended May 31, 2010.
+As a result, (i) the consolidated statements of operations, of comprehensive income (loss), of stockholders' equity, and of cash flows for the seven months in the period ended December 31, 2010 and the year ended May 31, 2010, and the financial statement schedule for the seven months in the period ended December 31, 2010 and for the year ended May 31, 2010 are included in this 10-K but are unaudited (collectively, the "Subject Financial Statements"), and (ii) the report of the registrant's independent registered public accounting firm in respect of the Subject Financial Statements has been omitted.